SADDLE FITTING AT HOME

 Wire #2 The Gullet Width (GW):

-This is where it gets tricky and you must make an important determination of how much drop there is between wire #1 and wire #2 on your horses wither.
-A high withered horse will have up to 3/4" of drop and a flatter more mutton withered horse or a young horse will have 1/4".
+This is another area where it gets tricky and you must make an important determination of how much drop there is between wire #1 and wire #2 on your horses wither.
+A high withered horse will have over an inch of drop, while a flatter or more mutton-withered horse, or a young horse will have less than an inch.
+If there is more than an inch, we may need to modify the distance that we measure down from the top of the wither.

-The top edge of the treeshould not pressure the spine, either.
+The top edge of the tree should not pressure the spine, either.
 When a saddle tree is too wide the top edge of the tree causes painful pressure on the spine- even with a pad....and if a thin pad is used it can cause severe damage.

 This saddle I have owned for many years and used in my training barn, and it has a 6.25" GW and is still too wide for many horses and I have had to throw a 2nd pad on to keep the saddle level.

-The best fitting saddle will do damage to this horse unless a shim is added to the left (smaller) shoulder to balance the saddle left to right.
+Even the best fitting saddle will do damage to this horse unless a shim is added to the left (smaller) shoulder to balance the saddle left to right.

 The picture above is a well fitted tree.
 The foot of the front bar pad is resting solidly on the lower shoulder creating a slight relief at the top of the bar pad to accomodate the scapular.
 The bar pad parallels the shoulder nicely.